 Event layout options

-The configurations below allow for the following:
+The configurations allow for:

 continued hot desk/member workspace during the event

-access to the “cafe” for staging refreshments
+proximity to the “cafe” for staging refreshments

-simultaneous function of Meeting Room 5 by closing, but not locking the door to the larger co-working space
+simultaneous function of Meeting Room 5 by closing, but not locking, the door to the larger co-working space